elijahcommits/better-onetab-reloaded/README.md

 ### Special thanks

-Thanks for [@Yasujizr](https://github.com/Yasujizr) helped this project design new logo and banners.
+Thanks for [@cnwangjie](https://github.com/cnwangjie/) for developing the original version of this app.

 ### License